nansencenter/DA-tutorials/notebooks/scripts/T3 - Bayesian inference.md

 *We no longer use uppercase to distinguish random variables from their outcomes (an unfortunate consequence of the myriad of notations to keep track of)!*

-Now that we have reviewed some probability, we can look at statistical inference and estimation, in particular
+Now that we have reviewed some probability, we can turn to statistical inference and estimation.
+In particular, we will focus on

 # Bayes' rule

 <details style="border: 1px solid #aaaaaa; border-radius: 4px; padding: 0.5em 0.5em 0;">
   <summary style="font-weight: normal; font-style: italic; margin: -0.5em -0.5em 0; padding: 0.5em;">
-    In the Bayesian approach, knowledge and uncertainty about some unknown ($x$) is quantified through probability ... (optional reading 🔍)
+    In the Bayesian approach, uncertain knowledge (i.e. belief) about some unknown ($x$) is quantified through probability ... (optional reading 🔍)
   </summary>

   For example, what is the temperature at the surface of Mercury (at some given point and time)?